How to Make a Fall Wreath Using Floral Picks

 2.)
 They scatter the picks too far apart.
 Rather, I prefer to group them in sets of 3. (similar to the technique for accessorizing)

 I guess my third bit of advice is to know when enough is enough.
-I love a full wreath, but I also know adding florals is like accessorizing little black dress.
-Remove the last piece of jewelry you put on, and you have it just right.
+I love a full wreath, but I also know adding too much will seem like it exploded in a plethora of florals.

 I used three types of french ribbons for the bow.
 A plain burlap, a burnt orange silk, and a green and cream design.
 If you prefer no bow, no problem.
 Simply add picks all around.

 Here’s how the bow looked once added.
 Oh, at the last minute I tucked in a white-washed set of antlers, because…Fall. 🙂

 Ten minutes tops.
 Fifteen if you consider the time it took for me to cut the ribbon strips and make the bow.
 I confess that in the past, I have spent big bucks for ready-made wreaths at floral and craft shops.
 But this simple wreath – with about a dozen floral picks which cost less than $20 total – is one of my faves.

 It’s faux.
 I get that.
 Faux isn’t everyone’s cup of tea.
 But, faux has it’s advantages, too.
 The pumpkins don’t rot being the main one.
 Ha!
 They are economical and easy to store for the next year.
 And even if orange or traditional fall colors aren’t your thing – there are tons of varieties of floral picks available now in almost every color tone.

 So now do you trust me?
 Do you see how easy it is to make a custom styled wreath using inexpensive floral picks?

 Sure you do.
 I can hear the anticipation in your voice to go forth and make your own Fall wreath.
 Go, my wreath-making warriors.
 GO!

 The following links are #affiliatelinks.
 For the full disclosure about these links go here.